mugilan-b/EMSimulator/README.md

 # How to run:
 1) Extract
-2) Open v0.0.3/EMSimulator_Data
+2) Open v0.0.5/EMSimulator_Data
 3) Open set.ini
 4) Write the values comma separated, in that order, no spaces or newlines anywhere.
 A default is provided.
 5) Launch EMSimulator.exe

 Hold the left mouse button and you can look up/down.
 Initially it will push you a bit so look around to recenter.
 W/A/S/D to move around.
-If simulation is slow consider reducing load
+If simulation is slow consider reducing load.

 # Changelog:
 v0.0.3 - First github commit